Evaluative adverbs: lamentablemente, necesariamente, personalmente...

 AdverbExample

 InevitablementeSi no cotizas, inevitablemente pierdes la prestación.
-(If you don’t pay contributions, you will inevitably lose the benefit.)
+(If you don’t pay social security contributions, inevitably you lose the benefit.)

 AfortunadamenteAfortunadamente, superó el periodo de prueba sin problemas.
-(Fortunately, they passed the probation period without any problems.)
+(Fortunately, they passed the probation period without problems.)

 DesgraciadamenteDesgraciadamente, no cobraron la paga extra este mes.
 (Unfortunately, they didn’t receive the extra pay this month.)

 LamentablementeNo podemos pedir más días libres, lamentablemente.
-(We cannot ask for more days off, unfortunately.)
+(We can’t ask for more days off, unfortunately.)

 CorrectamenteLa empresa pagó generosamente las horas extra.
-(The company paid for the overtime generously.)
+(The company paid overtime generously.)

 PersonalmentePersonalmente, prefiero tener flexibilidad de horario.
-(Personally, I prefer to have flexible working hours.)
+(Personally, I prefer to have flexible hours.)

 Exceptions!